2 Asian American women stabbed in San Francisco attack

-SAN FRANCISCO (AP) - Police were hunting for a man who stabbed two Asian American women without warning Tuesday afternoon in San Francisco’s Mid-Market area.
+SAN FRANCISCO (AP) - Police arrested a man who they say is suspected of stabbing two Asian American women without warning Tuesday afternoon in San Francisco‘s Mid-Market area.

 Officers were sent to 4th and Stockton streets shortly before 5 p.m. and found the wounded women, who were taken to a hospital.
 There was no immediate word on their conditions.